Rishabh672003/Neovim/README.md

 git clone https://github.com/Rishabh672003/Neovim ~/.config/nvim && nvim
 ```

+Note: If the LSP servers aren't installed by default try doing `:MasonToolsInstall`

 ### Optional dependencies

 These are all the optional dependencies if you don't want anything just remove them neovim should work fine either way